shardbearer-shri/b2brain-frontend-assignment/README.md

-# B2Brain Front End Assignment Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Objective

-- To Serve a single page with all relevant HTML/CSS that visually matches the specs from the figma[ Link](https://www.figma.com/proto/ajoMUTBD4az0yUymEdJUN8/Specs-for-Frontend-Assignment?node-id=0%3A1&viewport=709%2C461%2C0.15&scaling=min-zoom&starting-point-node-id=3%3A150)
+- To Serve a single page with all relevant HTML/CSS

-- Use the provided search API to render content based on the search query.

 ## Result